devops-culture-project/devops-culture/README.md

 Ideas &amp; concepts that will help you become a great devops

 ## Inroduction
-This documnet created to help developers and operations as one to get easily inside the world of devops.
+This document created to help developers and operations as one to get easily inside the world of devops.
 In general, knowing these concepts and ideas will help you to become better in any field.
 There are more specific information to some stuff and it's inside it's specific folder.
 Hope it will help you !